sturk111/seam-carving/README.md

 ```

-Here is an example of an original image (left) and the resulting energy function (right):
+Here is an example of an original image (left, Swiss cows are happy cows) and the resulting energy function (right):

 ![Alt text](energy_demo.jpg)